brianinnes/homeLab/docs/ovirt.md

 ## Install Hosted Engine

-Before continuing, right click on the **Networking** item in the side menu and open a new browser window or tab.
-The firewall ports need to be modified before running the Hosted Engine installation, otherwise the installation will fail.
+The Hosted Engine will try to add port 6900 to the public zone and will fail as the port is already being exposed.
+Before installing the Hosted Engine you need to modify the firewall configuration.

 ### Modify the firewall rules

-The Hosted Engine will try to add port 6900 to the public zone and will fail as the port is already being exposed.
-You need to modify the firewall config to ensure the automated deployment will work.
+You need to modify the firewall config to remove port 6900 to ensure the automated deployment will work.

 1. Switch to the terminal section and edit the file **/etc/firewalld/zones/public.xml** to have the following content: